Fiat Doblò

 The Fiat Doblò is a panel van and leisure activity vehicle produced by Italian automaker Fiat since 2000.
 It was unveiled at the Paris Motor Show in October 2000.
 A second-generation Doblò succeeded the original vehicle in 2010 for most markets, and it was sold in the United States as the RAM ProMaster City from 2015 to 2022.
-The third-generation Doblò, a rebadged version of the Citroën Berlingo, was unveiled in June 2022.
+The second generation was also sold in Europe and the UK as the Opel/Vauxhall Combo.
+The third-generation Doblò, a rebadged version of the Citroën Berlingo, was unveiled in June 2022, and is also sold as the Opel or Vauxhall Combo, Peugeot Partner, and Toyota ProAce.

 First generation (2000)

 It was first launched to the public in the Netherlands, and received the "2006 International Van of the Year" award by an international jury from 19 countries.
 In Singapore, a 1.4 litre LAV variant is marketed as the Fiat Panorama in five and seven seater versions.
 The first Doblò was sold in January 2001.

 The Doblò carries a payload of up to 730 kg, with an interior volume of 3.2 m3.
 The Doblò uses Fiat Strada's platform, in turn derived from the Fiat Palio's one, using a rigid axle with leaf springs at the rear, instead of a torsion beam with coil springs as on the Palio.

 It is manufactured by Fiat's Tofaş subsidiary factory in Bursa, Turkey, in Brazil since 2002 and in Russia and Vietnam.
 Turkish models have an engine range that includes a 1.4 litre petrol, a 1.9 litre MultiJet, and a 16 valve 1.3 litre MultiJet.

 In North Korea, Pyonghwa Motors produces Doblò branded as its own name Ppeokkugi.

 The facelift version came in October 2005, and was restyled with modifications to the front and rear light groups, and the total design of the front part.